-Medical malpractice cases are a widespread problem in the United States and within that genre of personal injury cases surgical errors are a relatively frequent occurrence.
-Each year the amount of medical errors that occur in the nation cost approximately $37.6 billion, of which $17 billion is tied to a case involving preventable damage.
-Sadly one patient out of every three hundred dies from such horrible negligence on the part of the physicians, nurses and surgeons.
+Medical malpractice cases are a widespread problem in the United States and within that genre of personal injury cases, surgical errors are a relatively frequent occurrence.
+Each year the number of medical errors that occur in the nation cost approximately $37.6 billion, of which $17 billion is tied to a case involving preventable damage.
+Sadly, one patient out of every three hundred dies from such horrible negligence on the part of the physicians, nurses, and surgeons.
 While mistakes can occur within the medical field that results in horrible outcomes, the real tragedy happens when these medical professionals act carelessly and endanger the well-being of their patients.

 Negligence vs. Complications